Notice of a Change Healthcare Third-Party Incident

 Manage the Symptoms

 If you are diagnosed with IBS, lifestyle changes can help manage symptoms and prevent flare-ups.
-“You should work together with your healthcare provider to identify whether different foods exacerbate your IBS symptoms,” states Dr. Brenner.
+“You should work together with your care team to identify whether different foods exacerbate your IBS symptoms,” says Dr. Brenner.
 "If you determine there are specific food triggers, your diet can be personalized to reduce these symptoms.
 Regular exercise has been shown to be beneficial as well.”

-Although the frequency, duration and severity of IBS symptoms vary from person to person, these lifestyle factors are the typical culprits of IBS flare-ups:
+Although the frequency, duration and severity of IBS symptoms vary from person to person, the following factors can increase symptoms:

 • Stress